ylee73/CodeSelfPortrait/README.md

 ### Overview
-This is a code for my self-portrait using P5.js
+This is a code for my self-portrait using P5.js while recreating the drawing of myself.

 ### Technical Details